Can a Radiator Be a Fire Hazard?

 What items can catch fire on a radiator?

-Traditional radiators fed by a central heating system can reach temperatures from 60 to 80⁰ but now temperatures are below 60 degrees so they are more efficient.
+Traditional radiators fed by a central heating system can reach temperatures from 60 to 80⁰ but now temperatures are below 60 as it’s more efficient.
 The water in a radiator can get hot enough to burn your skin if touched but this isn’t hot enough to burn paper usually.

 People like to place socks, gloves, hats, scarves or mittens on radiators to defrost them and although these don’t tend to catch fire, if the items are thin or made from easily combustible, you should not risk putting them on top of the radiator.